andrecampll/andrecampll/README.md

 My name is André and I'm software engineer.

  - 💙 In love with TypeScript
- - 🌱 Currently learning Redux
+ - 🌱 Currently learning AdonisJS
- - 😄 Also Musician
+ - 🎸 Also Musician
  - ⚡ Working from home